i0gan/pwn_waf/README.md

 ## Test

-Here is a test.
-C program as an example
+Here is a test.c program as an example